RadriaansNES/CarbonCalculator/README.md

 # YourCarbonFootprint - Calculate, Share, and Improve Your Carbon Footprint
-## Welcome to GreenFootprint, your go-to platform for measuring and reducing your carbon footprint across various metrics.
+## Welcome to YourCarbonFootprint, your go-to platform for measuring and reducing your carbon footprint across various metrics.
 This web application empowers users to not only calculate their carbon emissions but also share their eco-friendly achievements with a community of like-minded individuals.
-GreenFootprint is built on a foundation of environmental consciousness, featuring a frontend developed with Angular and a robust backend powered by Java, Spring Boot, and Maven.
+YourCarbonFootprint is built on a foundation of environmental consciousness, featuring a frontend developed with Angular and a robust backend powered by Java, Spring Boot, and Maven.
 It is compiled and deployed using Docker for efficiency and scalability.

 ### Measure Your Carbon Footprint:
-GreenFootprint provides a comprehensive carbon footprint calculator that covers various aspects of your daily life, including:
+YourCarbonFootprint provides a comprehensive carbon footprint calculator that covers various aspects of your daily life, including:

 - Vehicle Usage: Calculate emissions based on your transportation choices.
 - Dietary Lifestyle: Understand the environmental impact of your dietary choices.